 While it’s easy to view customers as just another business account, you must remember they’re people with very real thoughts and emotions.
-Keeping this in mind, let 2018 be the year that you show better appreciation for your loyal clients.
+Keeping this in mind, let the coming year be the year that you show better appreciation for your loyal clients.

 The Significance of Customer Appreciation